Transition Metal Properties |

 +2 |

-- The energies of the 3d and 4s orbitals are very close.
+This is because the energies of the 3d and 4s orbitals are very close.

-- Often the lowest oxidation is +2 corresponding to the loss of 2 ns orbital electrons.
+Often the lowest oxidation is +2 corresponding to the loss of 2 ns orbital electrons,

-- Higher oxidation states correspond to the additional loss of (n-1)d orbital electrons.
+Higher oxidation states correspond to the additional loss of (n-1)d orbital electrons.

-- The decrease in maximum states after manganese in the first transition metal series (and after iridium in the second series and osmium in the third series) reflects the difficulty of breaking into a half-filled d subshell.
+The decrease in maximum states after manganese in the first transition metal series (and after iridium in the second series and osmium in the third series) reflects the difficulty of breaking into a half-filled d subshell.

-Coloured Compounds
+Coloured Transition Metal Compounds

 Transition Metals |